Movatterモバイル変換

 Etymology

-The name Aq Qoyunlu, literally meaning "those with white sheep",[23] is first mentioned in late 14th century sources.
+The name Aq Qoyunlu, literally meaning "those with white sheep",[24] is first mentioned in late 14th century sources.
+They were likely so named because of the white sheep that was painted on their flags.[25][26][27]
 It has been suggested that this name refers to old totemic symbols, but according toRashid al-Din Hamadani, the Turks were forbidden to eat the flesh of their totem-animals, and so this is unlikely given the importance of mutton in the diet of pastoral nomads.
 Another hypothesis is that the name refers to the predominant color of their flocks.[3]

 Origins